Improving Online Resources For Educators

 -Jennifer, Educator of 21 years

-One on One user interviews served as the best method to gather qualitative feedback from our users- taking into consideration user demographics the nature of their jobs, age, level of comfort with technology, as well as factors like project timeline and cost-effectiveness.
+I conducted One on One user interviews 5 with participants.
+I established a rapport with each of the participants which allowed me to gather the most accurate direct qualitative feedback.
+We took several factors the nature of their jobs, age, level of comfort with technology, as well as factors like project timeline and cost-effectiveness into consideration before choosing this method.

 Quotes from participants: